 I graduated from Princeton University in 2015 with a BSE in Chemical and Biological Engineering and a certificate in German Language and Culture.
-I am currently working as a research associate for the University of Michigan Medical School in the Molecular and Integrative Physiology department.
+I am currently working towards my MD/PhD degree at Michigan Medical School.

 I have experience tutoring students of all ages, ranging from 1st grade to graduate school.
 I differentiate my tutoring strategies according to each individual's needs.
 My favorite subjects are math (from arithmetic to AP calculus), SAT test prep, chemistry, biology, reading, and writing.